-Take time to sit down and discuss your expectations for the actual wedding day, a reasonable budget, who you want to marry you two, a potential guest list, and if you can afford a wedding planner to hand things over to when the time is right so you can enjoy your wedding like a guest.
+Take time to sit down and discuss your expectations for the actual wedding day.
+What is a reasonable budget?
+Who you want to marry you two?
+How do you choose a potential guest list?
+Can you budget for a wedding planner?
+Taking these items into consideration now, allows you to hand things over when the time is right so you can enjoy your wedding like a guest.

-Now that you’ve got yourself a “bride tribe” that you can depend on, be ready to let them know when you need help!
-Find out what your friends and family are really good at and delegate smaller items to them.
+As you navigate your relationships while wedding planning, find out what your friends and family are really good at and delegate smaller items to them.
 This is also a good time to set their expectations, which might sound like a strange concept.
 Everyone has their own idea of what a wedding should be, but this is your day.

 Hiring someone who cooks for a living can help you gauge how much actual food to have at your event.
 Allowing an artist to capture the sweet in-between moments will give you priceless memories that you hang up in your home and pass down for generations.
-Handing over your wedding checklist on the big day will give you room to breathe.
+Handing over your wedding timeline on the big day will give you room to breathe.

 Happy planning sweet couples!